bioidiap/bob.ip.binseg/doc/evaluation.rst

 ---------

 You may use one of your trained models (or :ref:`one of ours
-<bob.ip.binseg.models>` to run inference on existing datasets or your own
+<bob.ip.binseg.results.baselines>` to run inference on existing datasets or
-dataset.
+your own dataset.
 In inference (or prediction) mode, we input data, the trained model, and output HDF5 files containing the prediction outputs for every input image.
 Each HDF5 file contains a single object with a 2-dimensional matrix of floating point numbers indicating the vessel probability (``[0.0,1.0]``) for each pixel in the input image.

 Inference on an existing dataset